Russia

 2. Appearance: The Miniature Bobtail

-The Toy Bob’s appearance is defined by its extraordinary size — or lack thereof — and its characteristic bobtail.
+The Toy Bob’s appearance is defined by its size and its characteristic bobtail.

 The Size